-This course assist students develop their skills at differential diagnosis and problem identification through the integration of information presented in the Clinical Medicine and Physical Diagnosis courses.
-Multiple critical thinking sessions using team learning techniques are used to explore problems involving the heart, lungs, abdomen, kidney and lower urinary tract.
+This course assists students to develop their skills at differential diagnosis and problem identification through the integration of information presented in the Clinical Medicine and Physical Diagnosis courses.
+Multiple critical thinking sessions using team learning techniques are used to explore problems involving the heart and lungs.

-Credit: 1 semester hour Course Director: Elisabeth Shell Course Offered: Fall 1, Term 3
+Course Offered: Elisabeth Shell Course Offered: Fall 1, Term 3